 • Service Departments: Finance, Human Resources, Procurement, PPAS (Plan, Policy, Analysis & Statistics) and Co-operatives.

-The FMARD is headed by Dr. Mohammad Mahmood Abubakar who was appointed by Nigeria’s President, Muhammad Buhari.
-President Buhari also appointed Mustapha Baba Shehuri as the new Minister of State for Agriculture, and Dr. Ernest Umakhihe as the Permanent Secretary under a newly created Ministry of Agriculture And Rural Development.
+The FMARD is headed by Abubakar Kyari who was appointed by Nigeria’s President, Bola Ahmed Tinubu.
+President Tinubu also appointed Aliyu Sabi Abdullahi as the new Minister of State for Agriculture, and Dr. Ernest Umakhihe is the Permanent Secretary under a newly created Ministry of Agriculture And Rural Development.

 Agriculture Policies in Nigeria